KaisenAmin/c_std/random/README.md

 **Result:**
 ```
 Random number between 50 and 100 with step 10: 80
-Random number between 50 and 100 with step 10: 90
 Random number between 50 and 100 with step 10: 80
-Random number between 50 and 100 with step 10: 50
+Random number between 50 and 100 with step 10: 70
 Random number between 50 and 100 with step 10: 60
-Error: logic error a >= b and step <= 0
-Invalid range input.
-Error: logic error a >= b and step <= 0
+Random number between 50 and 100 with step 10: 80
+Value is 4
+Error: invalid range or step value
 Invalid step input.
 ```
 ### Example 3 : Generate floating point random number with `random_random`